Orepap/Clust3D/README.md

 Fully seeding this behaviour would require fixing Python's built-in random seed separately, which may interfere with convergence and is therefore not recommended.

-**As a result, repeated runs may still produce different clustering solutions.
+**As a result, repeated runs may still produce slightly different clustering solutions.
 Repeating the training a number of times and taking a consensus assignment across runs is always recommended as good practice to verify the stability of the resulting partition.**